firetiger-inc/public/ingest/aws/cloudwatch/logs/README.md

 This integration deploys:
 - Lambda function to process and forward logs
-- Subscription filters on specified log groups
+- Subscription filters automatically created on matching log groups
 - IAM roles and permissions
 - CloudWatch log group for Lambda logs